Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule

 \subsection{III.
 Solution to the generalized eigenvalue problem and the associate Coulomb problem}

 ~~

-The principle objective of the calculation is the solution of the generalized eigenvalue problem, Eq. (\ref{eq:Hc}).
-However, this 1st requires the input of a current estimate of the Classical potential $V_{ee}$ required in $V_{\text{eff}}$, Eq. (\ref{eff H FEM}).
+The objective of the calculation is the solution of the generalized eigenvalue problem, (\ref{eq:Hc}).
+However, this requires the input of a current estimate of the Classical potential $V_{\rm ee}$ required in $V_{\text{eff}}$, (\ref{eff H FEM}).
 This may be found as the solution to the Poisson equation

-To solve this pde $V_{ee}(\rho(\vec(r))$ is also expanded in the finite element basis as,
+To solve this PDE $V_{\rm ee}$ is also expanded in the finite element basis as,

-Eq. (\ref{eq.poi}) is then discretized and reduced to a system of linear equations giving the $\{v_m\}$.
-Given a solution to the Coulomb problem, Eq. (\ref{eq.poi}), based on a current density for the iteration, the generalized eigenvalue problem, Eq. (\ref{eq:Hc}) is also solved in the $\{\eta_m\}_{m=1}^{M}$ finite element basis functions.
-Each molecular orbital is represented as, (for this problem there is only one filled molecular orbital for each spin)
+(\ref{eq.poi}) is then represented by a system of linear equations giving the $\{v_m\}$.
+Given a solution to the Coulomb problem, (\ref{eq.poi}), based on a current density for the iteration, the generalized eigenvalue problem, (\ref{eq:Hc}) is also solved in the $\{\eta_m\}_{m=1}^{M}$ finite element basis functions.
+Each molecular orbital is represented as